Missouri secession: St. Louis Arsenal

 After Lincoln called for Union troops in preparation for the Civil War, Lyon recognized an opportunity to strengthen the Arsenal garrison by mustering the pro-Union militia into the Federal army.
 Up until that point, the militia had limited arms, consisting only of what they successfully smuggled into Missouri from Illinois.
 As of late March, however, Hagner still supervised the arsenal and Harney still commanded the Department of the West.
 Neither Hagner nor Harney were supportive of Lyon's plans with the militia, and Hagner denied Lyon's attempts to release the arsenal's weapons to them.
 After this denial Lyon began exerting pressure on the president through the politically connected Blair to have himself named the new commander of the arsenal.

 Blair promptly did so and, as the Battle of Fort Sumter began almost simultaneously, orders where sent to Harney to organize Federal militia in Missouri.
-After failing to act on these orders, and facing criticism from Blair, Harney was ordered by War Department to return to Washtingon by Simon Cameron.
+After failing to act on these orders, and facing criticism from Blair, Harney was ordered by War Department to return to Washington by Simon Cameron.
 On April 21, 1861, with Lyon's control of the arsenal now unimpeded, he armed the militia at night and ordered them to take the rest of the Arsenal's weapons up river to Illinois.
 He did this in response to the seizure of the smaller Liberty Arsenal by pro-secession members of the Missouri State Militia the day before.
-Finally, on April 23rd with the pro-Union militia armed and the guns safe, Lyon formally mustered the troops into the Federal Army.
+Finally, on April 23 with the pro-Union militia armed and the guns safe, Lyon formally mustered the troops into the Federal Army.